In June 2013 we ran a ginseng spraying workshop and we learned as much as the growers did. Ginseng is notoriously difficult to spray:

-Many growers have (wisely) walked away from the old Casotti sprayers, which have been shown to give erratic coverage at best, and they have adopted the Arag Microjet system with it’s characteristic orange shields.
-The ~$80.00 price tag for each nozzle is because of the brass mixing valve and swivel joint, as well as the fact that it is imported from Italy.
-Contrary to popular belief, it does not use air-assist, or air-induction – it is strictly hydraulic, with the possible exception of creating a ‘wake’ at high pressures which can create a little air movement.
-This phenomenon is called air inclusion, and it can be emulated by any droplet that is large enough and is travelling fast enough.
+Many growers have (wisely) walked away from the old Casotti sprayers, which have been shown to give erratic coverage at best.
+They have adopted the Arag Microjet system with it’s characteristic orange shields.
+The >$80.00 CAD price tag for each nozzle is due to the brass mixing valve and swivel joint, as well as import costs from Italy.
+Contrary to popular belief, it does not use air-assist, or air-induction – it is strictly hydraulic.
+It does tend to create a ‘wake’ of air movement at high pressure.
+This phenomenon is called air entrainment and it is caused by large droplets travelling at high speed.

-This nozzle is essentially the business-end of a spray gun, and the way it is used in ginseng it works more-or-less like a hollow cone disc-core assembly.
-This raises the question of why not use the cheaper and more readily available ceramic disc-core?
-We set out to compare the two nozzles using water sensitive paper set within the canopy.
+This nozzle is essentially the business-end of a spray gun.
+The way it is used in ginseng it works more-or-less like a hollow cone disc-core assembly.
+This begs the question “Why not use the cheaper and more readily available ceramic disc-core?”
+We set out to compare the two options using water sensitive paper set within the canopy.
 These yellow, paper targets turn blue when sprayed, clearly showing spray coverage.

 The first step was to determine the output rate for each nozzle.
-Generally, nozzle manufacturers provide rate tables showing how much volume a nozzle emits (e.g. US gallons per minute) at a given pressure.
-Finding these tables for the 1.5 millimetre Arag Microjet proved difficult, and when one was finally obtained, it was discovered the rates were established for 200 to 850 pounds per square inch.
+Generally, nozzle manufacturers provide rate tables showing how much volume a nozzle emits by time (e.g. US gallons per minute) at a given pressure.
+Finding these tables for the 1.5 millimetre Arag Microjet proved difficult.
+When we finally found one, it was discovered the rates were established for 200 to 850 pounds per square inch.
 This is excessively high pressure for a typical boom sprayer, so tables had to be developed for lower pressures.

-Further, given the odd design of the mixing valve, it was determined that moving the handle 10 degrees left of centre, or 10 degrees right of centre, gave a difference of as much as 60%.
-The table below shows the outputs for a 1.5 millimetre nozzle with the handle in both positions and teh two graphs show the results, well, graphically.
+Further, given the odd design of the mixing valve, it was determined that moving the handle ~10 degrees left of centre, or ~10 degrees right of centre, gave a difference of as much as 60%.
+The table below shows the outputs for a 1.5 millimetre nozzle with the handle in both positions and the two graphs show the results… well… graphically.
 Outputs were determined using the Innoquest Spot-On SC-4, but the frothing effect created by the nozzles may have created minor errors.
 Each rate is the average of a minimum of three samples.